 For great fun over a long distance, my favorite is the Skyline Drive/Blue Ridge Parkway combo in Virginia & N. Carolina.
 Front Royal, Charlottesville, Boone, Asheville and Cherokee may not quite compare with Cannes, Nice and Monte Carlo, but it's still a fabulously beautiful route.

-if any of you guys are in the Lake Garda area in Italy,check out the smaller roads on the east side of the lake.On one particular road full of twists and turns,numerous hairpins,tunnels,I drove flat out for an hour and never got higher than third gear,I stopped at the top to get my breath back and I swear my Cayman was smiling at me!!!
+if any of you guys are in the Lake Garda area in Italy,check out the smaller roads on the east side of the lake.On one particular road full of twists and turns,numerous hairpins,tunnels,I drove flat out for an hour and never got higher than third gear,I stopped at the top to get my breath back and I swear my Cayman was smiling at me!!!:D

 drove from Chicago to Gatlinburg, TN with my gf taking some really neat back country roads...in our A8 Sport...great ride, but would love to toss the Cayman thru those roads.